 Theoretical foundations for analyzing instructional materials' impact refer to the underlying principles, theories, and frameworks that guide the examination and evaluation of educational resources and materials in terms of their effectiveness and influence on student learning outcomes.
 These foundations provide a conceptual framework for researchers, educators, and policymakers to understand and assess the impact of instructional materials on teaching and learning processes.

-The cognitive theory of multimedia learning
+The cognitive theory of multimedia learning (Get a theory, proponent(s), year, state the theory and relate the theory to your study).

 The cognitive theory of multimedia learning is a theoretical framework that seeks to explain how individuals process and learn information presented in multimedia formats.
 Developed by Richard Mayer.
 According to the cognitive theory of multimedia learning, individuals have limited cognitive resources, and learning is most effective when these resources are allocated efficiently.
 The theory proposes several principles that guide the design and presentation of multimedia materials to optimize learning outcomes.